SAP-samples/teched2025-DA262/exercises/ex6/README.md

 ```shell
 cds add hana
 ```
-- Once added successfully, you will see the __mta.yaml__ file in your project structure.
+2. Once added successfully, you will see the __mta.yaml__ file in your project structure & your SAP HANA Project module appears in the __SAP HANA Projects__ view.

+> __ℹ️ NOTE__: You can move the SAP HANA Projects view to above by simply dragging and dropping.

 <br>![](/exercises/ex6/images/9_mtaadd.png)

 3. Now __create__ and __bind__ your __HDI container__